 Juan Carlos’s international career is rapidly flourishing after he stepped in last minute for an injured Zee-Zee performing Mozart Piano Concerto Jeunehomme at Carnegie Hall with The Chamber Orchestra of New York, which resulted in a standing ovation and immediate reengagements.

-Award-winning Spanish born pianist Juan Carlos Fernandez-Nieto made his debut at the age of sixteen with the Orquesta Ciudad de Granada performing Mozart’s Piano Concerto in d minor under the baton of Lutz Köhler to critical acclaim.
-This performance was broadcast live.
+Juan Carlos made his debut at the age of sixteen with the Orquesta Ciudad de Granada performing Mozart’s Piano Concerto in d minor under the baton of Lutz Köhler to critical acclaim in a live broadcast on Spanish National Radio.

-Juan Carlos is a prize-winner of many prestigious competitions internationally, such as 56 Jaén International Piano Competition, CSMTA Young Artists Competition, Chamber Music Society at Yale, Ciudad de Linares, National Piano Competition in Leon.
+Juan Carlos is a prize winner of many prestigious competitions internationally, such as 56 Jaén International Piano Competition, CSMTA Young Artists Competition, Chamber Music Society at Yale, Ciudad de Linares, National Piano Competition in Leon.
 He has also been the recipient of prizes and awards as the George Miles Fellowship, Linda & Alan Englander Fellowship, and the Yale Alumni Prize.
-He has been a featured guest in TV shows and radio, as in Programa de Mano, Los Conciertos de La2, Televisión Castilla y León, and Radio Nacional de España.

 In the media, Juan Carlos has been a guest-star in Season 3 of Musical Cities, produced by Mediaset España.
 He has also been a featured guest in TV shows and radio, as in Estudio 206, Programa de Mano, Los Conciertos de La2, Televisión Castilla y León, and Radio Nacional de España, Radio Nacional de El Salvador, Price-Rubin Radio, and has been featured as well in specialized magazines as Ritmo, Scherzo and Melómano.